JeffGiroux/nginxaas-for-azure/README.md

 ## Configuration Example

-The following is an example configuration diagram for this solution deployment.
+The following is an example configuration diagram for this deployment.

 ![F5 NGINX for Azure](./images/nginx-multiple-region.png)